 He did not have a weather-vane type of faith that wavered in the wind like a reed.

 John Scripture Memory Cards Printable Pack

-s a set of 5 beautiful digital printables for your quiet time.
+A set of 5 beautiful digital printables for your quiet time.

 Does your faith waver like a blowing reed?